 Explore Digital Chicago!
 Use the tags below to filter our faculty projects.

-Chicago's Art World, Then and Now,tells the story of the institutions, artists, dealers, publications, and visionaries that made Chicago into one of the great visual arts capitals of the world.
+Chicago's Art World, Then and Now,tells one story of the institutions, artists, dealers, publications, and visionaries that made Chicago and its famous Loop into one of the great visual arts capitals of the world.

 A choose-your-own-adventure story exploring common causes of death in Chicago's history, as written by students in associate professor of anthropology Holly Swyers's "Medical Anthropology" class.
 Choose your own stories to learn more about "Death in Chicago:" will you come out alive?